solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 Because we are using the nonce in place of the recent blockhash, the system will check to ensure that the nonce we provided matches the nonce in the `nonce_account`.
-Additionally with each transaction, we need to add the `nonceAdvance` instruction as the first instruction.
+Additionally with each transaction, we need to add the `nonceAdvance` instruction is the first instruction.
 This ensures that if the transaction goes through, the nonce will change, and no one will be able to submit it twice.